G. H. B. Ward: Sheffield Clarion Ramblers

 In September 1900, he founded the Sheffield Clarion Ramblers, recognised as the first working class rambling club, with a walk around Kinder Scout.
-The club was named for The Clarion socialist newspaper in which the advert for this walk was placed in.
+The club was named for The Clarion socialist newspaper in which the advert for this walk was placed.
 In the 1921 Clarion Handbook, Ward described the club's first walk and its consequences; "The Club was born on the first Sunday in September 1900.
 Kinder Scout footpath was opened during the previous year, it occurred to me that others might wish to accompany me, and I advertised in the Clarion.
 The day was fine and clear, and fourteen attended [eleven men and three women]...
 En route it was decided that I should organise some ramblers during 1901 and we had five monthly walks...
 During 1901 it was decided that we must have an official existence and a Committee was formed."

 The Clarion Rambling Club became the chief organisation campaigning for public access to the moorland areas of the Dark Peak.
 As early as 1907, Ward participated in an illegal mass trespass of Bleaklow, but did not participate in the 1932 Mass trespass of Kinder Scout as the Clarion Ramblers refused in advance to support the trespass.

 In 1902, Ward produced the first edition of the Sheffield Clarion Ramblers Club Handbook which was then a four-page card with the details of nine summer rambles accompanied by one poem.
 The handbooks would continue for another 63 issues and proliferate in size with sections ranging from history and lore of the Peak District to sections on Toponymy and Geology.
 He successfully campaigned for the Ordnance Survey to amend some place names, and was involved in founding the Hunter Archaeological Society.
 He also revised John Derry's Across the Derbyshire Moors.